MarcinParda/AmarokPage/README.md

 # Amarok Page
 Home page for game Amarok: Blood of the North.
+Technology used:
+1. Sass preprocessor
-Created with using Sass preprocessor & jQuery 3.4.1.
+2. jQuery 3.4.1.
+3. HTML5
+4. CSS3